* Top Navy officials cite “turnaround” of program

-But Senator John McCain, the top Republican on the Senate Armed Services Committee, has been a vocal critic of the Navy’s decision to switch its acquisition strategy and could still hold up approval by the full Senate.
+But Senator John McCain, the top Republican on the Senate Armed Services Committee, has been a vocal critic of the Navy’s decision to switch its acquisition strategy so late in the game, and could still hold up approval by the full Senate.
 [ID:nN13230132]

 “The story of this ship is one that makes me ashamed and embarrassed,” McCain told Navy Secretary Ray Mabus and other officials on Tuesday, noting that the cost of the new Littoral Combat Ship had more than tripled since its start.

 McCain said the Navy had already spent $8 billion to build the first four ships and the program had been characterized by “an incredible and disgraceful waste of money.”

 Mabus acknowledged the LCS program had a troubled history but said the new acquisition plan was specifically intended to get more ships for less money,.

 He said the plan would save $2.9 billion through 2016, he said, allowing the Navy to buy 20 ships for the price of 19.